osg-htc/docs/docs/data/install-hadoop.md

 root@primary-namenode # tail -f /var/log/hadoop-hdfs/hadoop-hdfs-namenode-<hostname>.log
 ```

-#### Upgrading the Datanodes
+#### Upgrading the DataNodes

-Once the primary namenode has completed its upgrade process, bring up the data nodes.
+Once the primary namenode has completed its upgrade process, bring up the DataNodes.
-Verify that you have the HDFS rpms from OSG 3.4 installed and then turn on the datanode service:
+Verify that you have the HDFS rpms from OSG 3.4 installed and then turn on the DataNode service:

 ``` console
 root@datanode # /etc/init.d/hadoop-hdfs-datanode start
 ```

-After all the datanodes have been brought back up, the primary namenode should exit safe mode automatically.
+After all the DataNodes have been brought back up, the primary namenode should exit safe mode automatically.
 You can check on the safe mode status by running:

 ``` console